 Diagnosing starter problems, begins with knowing the basics, of how an engine actually starts.

-However, if that does not happen, this is where diagnosing begins.
-Above all, the battery is always the first thing to check.
+However, if that does not happen, this is where diagnosing should start.
+So, the battery is always the first thing to check.

 When diagnosing starter problems, any number of things, can prevent an engine from cranking or starting.
 Many things have to happen, and in the correct order.